abhijeetg12/cayman-blog/_posts/2019-06-13-Unsupervised-methods-for-document-clustering.md

 	<hr>
 The first layer takes in the 20682 dimensional array, and the ouput is 1000 neurons.
 These 1000 neurons are connected to 30 neurons, which is the expected compression output.
 The 30 neurons are then connected to 1000 neurons, and these are connected to 20682 neurons in the final layer. <br/>
 <hr>
 I have used <b>sigmoid</b> as the activation function for all the layers.
 The final loss to be minimised is the mean squared error between the first and the final layer.
-The optimization algorithm used for training is the Adam Optimizer, with an initial learning rate of 3e-4. </br>
+The optimization algorithm used for training is the Adam Optimizer, with an initial learning rate of 3e-4. <br/
 <hr>
-I have also L1 regularaization along with the MSE loss, with a coefficient 0.001. </br>
+The loss function also has a regularaization term along with the MSE loss, with a coefficient 0.001. <br/>

 </p>